UV Index and You

 A. Your Skin

-1. Intense short term over exposure will cause severe sun burn
+1. Intense short term over exposure will cause severe sunburn

-3. Long term over exposure will cause non-melanoma skin cancers
+3. Long term over exposure will cause non-melanoma skin cancers such as squamous cell skin cancer

 4. Rosacea which is a redness of the cheeks, forehead and the nose can be triggered